dguerri/LibVirtKvm-scripts/README.md

 # LibVirtKvm-Scripts

+## Apparmor

+Please note that in some cases, apparmor will prevent this script from working as it uses the `virsh create-snapshot` command.
+On some distribution (e.g. Ubuntu Precise) this command fails to create external snapshot with apparmor enabled.

+See this [bug report](https://bugs.launchpad.net/ubuntu/+source/libvirt/+bug/1004606) for more information and for a workaround.

 ## fi-backup - Online Forward Incremental Backup for Libvirt/KVM VMs

 fi-backup can be used to make ***online*** _forward incremental_ backup of libvirt/KVM virtual machines.